Popular Searches:

 The road will be reduced in width in order to create space for wider pavements and a dedicated off road two-way cycle lane, as well as trees, planting and places to sit and socialise.

 The designs are sought to be inclusive to all, with rigorous input from LLDC's Built Environment Access Panel and other disability groups.
-An Equality Impact Assessment was utilised to help ensure the project is welcoming and accessible to all (for full report, refer to link below).
+An Equality Impact Assessment was undertaken to help ensure the project is welcoming and accessible to all (for full report, refer to link below).

 Substantial number of trees and planting areas will transform the appearance of the street and offer shade and shelter from wind.
 The planting beds are designed to absorb rainwater and harmful chemicals from the road and pavement in order to preserve local watercourses.
 The design adheres to the principles of the Mayor of London’s Healthy Streets Framework.